 On the 24th of February 2022, Russia started a military assault on Ukraine.
 Street Child launched our emergency response on the 25th of February, our first emergency response in Europe.

-As attacks on Ukraine have continued for over a year and half, millions of children and families have been forced to leave their homes.
+As attacks on Ukraine have continued for over two years, millions of children and families have been forced to leave their homes.
 Over 6.2 million refugees have fled to neighbouring countries, and it is estimated that 5.1 million people have been internally displaced.
 Missiles and rockets have damaged infrastructure across the country, leaving areas with limited access to energy or heating.
 It is estimated that 17.6 million people are in need of humanitarian assistance.

 People have been internally displaced.